slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A man is not deceived by others, he deceives himself.' -- Goethe*

+> *'I've never fooled anyone.
+I've let people fool themselves.
+They didn't bother to find out who and what I was.
+Instead they would invent a character for me.
+I wouldn't argue with them.
+They were obviously loving somebody I wasn't.' --  Marilyn Monroe*

 If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.

+> *'The moment a magician says, «Now we begin» you’re already screwed!' -- Brian Brushwood*

 > *'Appear weak when you are strong and strong when you are weak' -- Sun Tzu*

+> *'The senses do not deceive; it is the judgment that deceives.' -- Goethe*

 > *'Court attention at all cost.'
 'Play a sucker to catch a sucker: seem dumber than your mark.'